 • • •

-Being forced to move from campus played a big role in everything that’s happened, but even when she wasn’t staying with her father, she still felt micromanaged, she said.
+Being forced to move from campus played a big role in everything that’s happened, but even when she wasn’t staying with her father, Lily said she still felt micromanaged.
 If she hadn’t moved back home, she would still be connected to him.